A tutorial on learning from preferences and choices with Gaussian Processes: Transportation mode preference

 and estimated (after standardising the data) its $6$ hyperparameters.

-which highlights that the most important features (small means more important) are \textit{cost}, \textit{freq}, \textit{dist} and \textit{ovt}.
 By randomly splitting the dataset in 70\% training and 30\% testing ($10$ repetitions), we computed the model's predictive accuracy for subjects' choices in the test set: 90\%.
 This is considerably higher than the accuracy of the linear model.
 Figure \ref{fig:predtraspmodeSE} (left) shows the posterior predicted utilities for the transportation modes in Table \ref{tab:predicted175}, and Figure \ref{fig:predtraspmodeSE} (right) reports the posterior for the new train transportation mode.

 Finally, instead of interpreting a choice as the set of binary preferences over the covariates of the other transportation modes (example: ${\bf x}_{car} \succ {\bf x}_{air}$, ${\bf x}_{car} \succ {\bf x}_{bus}$, ${\bf x}_{car} \succ {\bf x}_{train}$), we could directly consider choice functions $A=\{{\bf x}_{air},{\bf x}_{bus},{\bf x}_{car},{\bf x}_{train}\}$ and $C(A)=\{{\bf x}_{car} \}$ using Model \ref{model:choice}.
 However, since each subject always selects a single transportation mode, this model is equivalent to Model \ref{Model:Probit}.
 Table \ref{tab:resCanada} summarises the accuracy results. { \rowcolors{2}{gray!25}{white} }